 The author grapples herein with the implications of the post-2008 financial and economic crisis.
 He suggests that there are difficulties with the conventional conceptions of both left and right and that we consider what the so-called “anti-system opposition” holds in common.

 The U.S. government has extended over a trillion dollars in aid to the banking and financial sectors.
 This is a situation in which profits are private, but losses are made up by the public.
 This system could perhaps be called bankers’ socialism.
 Evidently, the financial and banking sector is quite happy to be part of the “welfare-state” gravy train.

 The strictest competition continues to exist for small-businesses, however – they will not be receiving bail-outs in this increasingly difficult economic climate.
 Many people – especially in the private sector — are losing their jobs – and without the golden parachutes available to the highest-ranking executives.
-The current real unemployment rate in the United States has been estimated by some economists to be around twenty percent.
+The current real unemployment rate in the United States has been estimated by some economists to be around fifteen percent.

 Former President Obama has attempted to extend government-funded healthcare “for everyone”.
 This cannot be a viable undertaking in view of the federal deficit that has been be reaching over a trillion dollars – year after year.